albertherd/DS18B20Reader/README.md

   3) Configure the DS18B20 to work with your Raspberry Pi as per tutorial here: https://albertherd.com/2019/01/02/connecting-a-ds18b20-thermal-sensor-to-your-raspberry-pi-raspberry-pi-temperature-monitoring-part-1/

-  4) Read a whole description of the code here : https://albertherd.com/2019/01/20/using-c-to-monitor-temperatures-through-your-ds18b20-thermal-sensor-raspberry-pi-temperature-monitoring-part-3/
+  4) Learn how to capture readings from your DS18B20 sensor (a runthrough of the code) here : https://albertherd.com/2019/01/20/using-c-to-monitor-temperatures-through-your-ds18b20-thermal-sensor-raspberry-pi-temperature-monitoring-part-3/

   5) Hard mode!
 Don't follow step 4 and spend 3 hours trying to figure stuff out :)